Got an acceptance letter? Congratulations! You are on your way to Trinity College.

 If your application to Trinity College was not successful, this could have been for a number of reasons, including:

-If you're unsuccessful in gaining an offer of entry to the Foundation Studies program, you can appeal the decision by contacting the Admissions Office, the relevant Foundation Studies Regional Manager, or the Associate Dean - Marketing and Admission, with supporting documentation.
+If you're unsuccessful in gaining an offer of entry to the Foundation Studies program, you can appeal the decision by contacting the Admissions Office, the relevant Foundation Studies Regional Manager, or the Associate Dean, Student Journey, with supporting documentation.